BriskenFinancials/use-case-template/cards/UC10000426-L-02-activate-sap-mbc-in-customers-sap-environment.md

 # Activate SAP MBC in customers SAP environment

-Engage with the customers it team to schedule the activation of sap mbc in their environment.
-Follow the sap mbc implementation guide to execute the activation process step by step.
-You will be able to confidently Engage with the customers it team to schedule the activation of sap mbc in their environment
+Here, the goal is to the transition from 'Conduct project kickoff meeting'.
+Engage with the customers it team to schedule the activation of SAP MBC in their environment.
+Follow the SAP MBC implementation guide to execute the activation process step by step.

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-L-02-top.png)